NikonMcFly/Weather-App/README.md

 # Weather-App
 building a weather App

-Creating an API from forecast.io in Golang and Angularjs.
+Creating an API from forecast.io in Golang and React/Redux.

+##Install
+-Clone project
+-Get into client folder and run npm install